yetanotherco/aligned_layer/docs/2_architecture/agg_mode_components/1_deep_dive.md

 To scale aggregation without exhausting zkVM memory, aggregation is split in two programs:

 1. **User Proof Aggregator**
-   Processes batches of `n` user proofs.
+   Processes chunks of `n` user proofs.
 Each run creates an aggregated proof that commits to a Merkle root of the user proofs inputs.
 This step is repeated for as many chunks as needed.
 Usually each chunks contains `256` proofs but it can be lowered based on the machine specs.

 2. **Chunk Aggregator**
    Aggregates all chunk-level proofs into a single final proof.
 It receives: